-Treatment sites will be chosen according to where the Operator has current operations and offering appliances is feasible.
+Treatment sites will be chosen according to where the Operator has current operations and adjusting the tariff structure is feasible.
 Control sites will be chosen to resemble treatment sites as closely as possible, based on population, geography, profile and use of customers, and tariff structure.